Tommy Kuhse: College career

-Prior to his redshirt senior season in 2020-21, Kuhse was put on scholarship for the first time in his career.
+Prior to his redshirt senior season in 2020–21, Kuhse was put on scholarship for the first time in his career.
 It was a year of upheaval for the Gaels, who were replacing Jordan Ford and Malik Fitts, the two leading scorers for the team in each of the previous two seasons.
 Kuhse, no longer a walk-on, became the team's leader.
 He started all 24 games in the pandemic-shortened season and led the team in minutes at 35.8 per game.
 Kuhse also shifted from playing a primarily facilitating role into a point guard who was looking to score.
 Kuhse averaged a career-best 12.8 points per game, second on the team.
 In a December 15 game against Eastern Washington, he set a career high with 34 points.

-Kuhse returned for a graduate year in the 2021-22 season, using the extra year of eligibility given by the NCAA to all athletes who played during the COVID-19 pandemic.
+Kuhse returned for a graduate year in the 2021–22 season, using the extra year of eligibility given by the NCAA to all athletes who played during the COVID-19 pandemic.
 Once again, he was the team's primary point guard and started 21 of the team's 34 games.
 Kuhse began the season in the starting lineup, before moving into a sixth man role from late December through mid-February.
 Kuhse returned to the starting lineup for the team's final eight games of the season.
 His 12.2 points per game were second on the team.
 Over the final eight games of the season, Kuhse played the entire 40 minutes five times.
 He was named WCC Sixth Man of the Year and earned all-WCC First Team honors at the end of the season.

 Professional career

-Austin Spurs (2022–2023)

-Kuhse went undrafted during the 2022 NBA Draft, but within hours of the draft's conclusion Kuhse had agreed to participate on the Orlando Magic's Summer League team.
+Kuhse went undrafted during the 2022 NBA draft, but within hours of the draft's conclusion Kuhse had agreed to participate on the Orlando Magic's Summer League team.
 Kuhse played very well for the Magic during the Summer League, averaging 17.3 points per game on 54% shooting from the field and 40% from three point range, along with 3.3 assists and 3 steals per game.
 His performance earned praise from numerous outlets for his production with the Magic.

-On August 26, the San Antonio Spurs signed Kuhse to a contract that will allow him to participate in training camp and fight for a regular season roster spot.
+On August 26, the San Antonio Spurs signed Kuhse to a contract that allowed him to participate in training camp and fight for a regular season roster spot.
 He was waived on October 10.

 On October 24, 2022, Kuhse joined the Austin Spurs training camp roster.
 On February 27, 2023, Kuhse was waived by the Austin Spurs.

-Riesen Ludwigsburg (2023–present)

 On March 6, 2023, he signed with MHP Riesen Ludwigsburg of the German Basketball Bundesliga (BBL).

+On June 14, 2024, he signed with Derthona Basket of the Italian Lega Basket Serie A (LBA).